Recent Storm Damage Posts

 Emergency Contact Information

 Keep a list of emergency contacts in your kit as well.
-Include numbers to family members, close friends, and other emergency numbers.
+Include numbers for family members, close friends, and other emergency numbers.

 Put aside a supply of blankets for your home emergency kit.
 Include enough blankets to keep your entire household warm during the event of a power outage.